Refreshing Fermented Sodas

 If you are unable to forage sassafras root, it may also be purchased here.

 A word of warning: when I was a young child, commercial root beer was still made with sassafras root.
 At some point in the ’60s, the FDA banned sassafras for human consumption because it contained safrole which is considered a possible carcinogen.
 Interestingly enough, safrole is also found in cinnamon, nutmeg, and basil.
 Do your own research and decide for yourself if you wish to use it.
-You’ll notice that the sassafras root sold here is labeled “Not for food use.”
+You’ll notice that the sassafras root sold here is labeled “This product cannot be sold or recommended for internal use.”

 Wintergreen